 - Research Square (multiple disciplines).
 Preprints made available through partner publishers such as Springer Nature and Cambridge University Press.

-Use the folllowing resources to search preprints from multiple sources:
+Use the following resources to search preprints from multiple sources:

-- Dimensions research analytics database includes preprints from multiple sources.
-After running a search, limit results by Publication Type -> Preprint.
+- Dimensions Analytics database includes preprints from multiple sources.
+After running a search, filter results by Publication Type -> Preprint.
 Log in with your UCSF account to access paid subscription features.

 - Preprint Archive Search from OSF – searches over 2 million preprints from arXiv, bioRxiv, OSF Preprints and its partners, PeerJ Preprints, and Preprints.org.

 - search.bioPreprint from University of Pittsburgh - searches arXiv's quantitative biology section, bioRxiv, medRxiv, F1000Research, PeerJ Preprints, Preprints.org, and Wellcome Open Research